-- (1) Every death is to be treated as suspicious until otherwise determined. - (2) Immediately on receipt of a reportable death, the investigating member should proceed to the place where the deceased person is and take charge of it and the scene.
-A 'Report of Death For the Coroner' form must be completed in full and is to be delivered to the coroner's associate as soon as possible (including electronically), and in any event, prior to the commencement of the coroner's associate's office hours, the morning following the death. - (3) In every instance where a child is the subject of a reportable death a Child Safety Occurrence is to be created in Atlas for the information of Child Safety Services. - (4) If the death occurs outside of business hours, the Child Safety Emergency Service of Child Safety Services should also be contacted by phone to report the death.
-The After Hours Officer will check the legal status of the child, and check for any other related children if relevant.
-The After Hours Officer will initiate any necessary action. - (5) If the reportable death of a child occurs during business hours and the investigating member, or their supervisor, consider there might be a need for Child Safety Services to respond that day, they should phone Child Safety Services as well as creating a report on Atlas. - (6) In the event of a violent, suspicious or unnatural death, the relevant divisional inspector, supervision inspector and coroner's associate should be notified by the investigating officer or member delegated that task as soon as practicable (but in any case before leaving the scene of the incident). - (7) The investigating member should also ensure the coroner's associate is notified of every reportable death as soon as practicable after Tasmania Police becomes aware of the death, regardless of the time of day or day of the week concerned. - (8) After-hours, the divisional or supervision inspector in consultation with the detective inspector (if applicable) and on-call coroner's associate will decide whether the coroner and the state pathologist are to be contacted. - (9) Where there are any suspicious circumstances relating to the death or where suicide or murder is suspected, the duty member at the scene should request immediate attendance of the Criminal Investigation Branch and Forensic Services.
-The member is to secure and preserve the scene until attendance by such members.
-EXEMPT PER SECTION 30(1)(c) - (10)In any case in which death appears to be associated with a fire, Forensic Services is to be tasked to attend and conduct a crime scene examination which will be independent of any fire cause examination undertaken by the Tasmania Fire Service. - (11)Drug Investigation Services or Criminal Investigation Branch personnel will attend and assess all cases of suspected drug overdose or which are otherwise drug related.
+- (1) Every death is to be treated as suspicious until otherwise determined.
+The Guidelines and the Tasmanian Multiple Fatality Response Plan provide guidance to members for the management of deceased persons and reportable deaths - (2) Immediately on receipt of a 'reportable death', (as defined at s3 of Coroners Act 1995) the investigating officer should proceed to the place where the deceased person is and take charge of the body and the scene.
+The officer's body worn camera (BWC) should be immediately activated and remain activated for the whole time at the scene.
+The officer should be aware that, arising from the scene investigation, they are required to complete a Police Report of the Death for the Coroner (ROD) form and should familiarise themselves with the requirements of that form.
+Word version of the ROD form, and associated Police Identification Affidavit and other relevant documents, must be completed in full and emailed to the Coroner's Office as soon as possible and, in any event, prior to the commencement of the Coroners Associates' office hours the morning following the death. - (3) In every instance where a child is the subject of a reportable death a Child Safety Occurrence is to be created in Atlas for the information of Child Safety Services. - (4) If the death occurs outside of business hours, the Safety Emergency Service of Child Safety Services should also be contacted by phone to report the death.
+The After Hours Officer will initiate any necessary child safety action. - (5) If the reportable death of a child occurs during business hours and the investigating member, or their supervisor, consider there might be a need for Child Safety Services to respond that day, they should phone Child Safety Services as well as creating a report on Atlas. - (6) In the event of a violent or suspicious death, or death of a person held in care or custody (as defined at s3 of the Coroners Act 1995), the relevant Divisional Inspector, Duty Officer and Coroner's Associate should be notified by the investigating officer or officer delegated that task as soon as practicable (but in any case, before leaving the scene of the incident).
+It should be noted that the Coroner and/or Forensic Pathologist may wish to attend the scene of multiple fatalities, unnatural deaths in custody, a murder, workplace death or any other death of a high-profile nature that may generate considerable public or media interest.
+In these particular cases, it is important that the investigating officer contacts the on-call Coroner's Associate as a matter of priority in order that the Coroner and/or Forensic Pathologist may make arrangement to attend.